gebucholz/Phate/README.md

 ﻿Phate

-A library and network server to explore Windows Phone 8
+A library and network server to explore Windows Phone 8.
+See http://chargen.matasano.com/chargen/2015/1/19/phate-investigations-into-windows-phone-8.html

 Incorporates lots of code from multiple sources, including: